 - Tackling inequalities that prevent people from achieving their potential,

 - Becoming a Council fit for purpose.

-The Food Safety Service seeks to make Newcastle a Fairer City by encouraging people to get involved and work together in continue to build consumer protection in Newcastle.
+The Food Safety Service seeks to 'Invest for a Fairer Future' by encouraging people to get involved and work together in continue to build consumer protection in Newcastle.
 Through such local involvement, the Food Safety Service can then target its resources at those issues which can cause concern to our local communities and which require the Service to exercise its highly specialised interventions and powers.

 The Food Safety Service will of course continue to provide regulatory services that protect both consumers and legitimate businesses, that create safer communities, and that support a fair and safe trading environment.
 We will also continue to develop collaborative activities with our colleagues in the regional partnership body that is the North East Public Protection Partnership (NEPPP), in order to assure consistency, maximise efficiency, and create capacity, and the service shall continue to be prominent contributors at the national level to ensure that the voice of the City of Newcastle upon Tyne remains influential in the rapidly changing 'consumer and business landscape'.

 The Business Service Plan details the outcomes the service will work to achieve under these aims.
 View a copy of the Business Service Plan (pdf 732 kb)